Showing posts with label birmingham. Show all posts

 2023 Dec 13, McWane Science Center Museum Birmingham, Toyota Field Dancing Lights

-Today we ate breakfast at Jacks in Cullman.
+Today, we ate breakfast at Jacks in Cullman.
 I ordered gravy with sausage and biscuits.
 Ave ordered sausage and biscuits.
 Hubby ordered a ham and cheese sandwich.

 McWane Science Center Birmingham, Al

-We traveled to Birmingham stopping at the McWane Science Museum Center.
+We traveled to Birmingham, stopping at the McWane Science Museum Center.
 Hubby went to level 3 to see the train display.

-Ava and I went to the second floor to see the dinosaurs, where we saw Super Cell Tank and birds in a tree, Ava was a weather girl, and she rode the Sky High Cycle.
+Ava and I went to the second floor to see the dinosaurs, where we saw a Super Cell Tank and birds in a tree, Ava was a weather girl, and she rode the Sky High Cycle.

 Sky High Cycle

-We walked up to the third floor and Ave rode the train and the Zipline several times.
+We walked up to the third floor, and Ave rode the train and the Zipline several times.

 Ava rode the Train

-In the basement was the World of Water Aquarium where Ave petted a shark and ray.
+In the basement was the World of Water Aquarium, where Ave petted a shark and ray.

 We saw coral, a variety of fish, and eel.

 On the first floor, Ave made large bubbles and experimented with several science objects.
 Ava lay on a bed of nails.
-We went inside the distortion room, on the top corner you were small, and on the bottom corner, you were large.
+We went inside the distortion room, on the top corner, you were small, and on the bottom corner, you were large.

 Ava on a bed of nails